egnor/ok-py-logging-setup/README.md

 ## Spam protection

 If logs get emitted in a tight loop somehow, it can slow code down, fill up disks, and generally make a bad day.
-To mitigate spam, `ok_logging_setup.install` adds a filter that checks if a log message with the same "signature" (format string with digits removed) more than N times in a one minute period, subsequent instances of that same "signature" are dropped until the minute rolls over.
+To mitigate spam, `ok_logging_setup.install` adds a filter that checks if a non-DEBUG log message with the same "signature" (format string with digits removed) more than N times in a one minute period, subsequent instances of that same "signature" are dropped until the minute rolls over.
 It looks like this:

 ```
 12:34:00 Spam message 1